benjaminspringer98/dab-project-i/REFLECTION.md

   if the interval is too small, websockets could be used
 - some endpoints send unnecessary data, when e.g. only the assignment id would be needed.
 Reducing the amount of data passed would increase the performance
+- Note: in the current implementation, the API is not secured.
+So in theory, anyone could update their own submission data.
+As the goal of this project is to focus on technologies relevant to scalability, this is intentional.
+In practice, additional mechanisms for securing the API should be in place, such as API keys.
+This adds more overhead though, which in turn will reduce performance.
+Therefore, paying attention to the points mentioned before is especially important in a practical scenario.